 => #1 in science, technology, engineering and math (STEM) college graduates (4x as many as the US)

 => #1 in massive online open courses (MOOC), with 30 platforms and 540 million students by 2020. (link)

 => #1 in scientific publications since 2016.
 And also catching up on the Top 10% and Top 1% of these papers/articles. (link)

 => #1 in the world in math, science and reading proficiency among high school students

-What should the US do?
+What should the US do now?
 Try to “contain” China?
 Start World War III to maintain our global hegemony?
 Become depressed and paranoid?
 Thankfully, the answer to all those questions is, “NO.” There are constructive things that America can and should do to prepare for the future.
-I will discuss those in my next article.
+I will discuss those in a future article.